Merkel pledges to end Turkey's EU talks

 "The only thing [Turkish president] Erdogan understands is: 'Now it's over'.
 We need to be clear in this: 'No money to Turkey anymore' - then he will think carefully about his actions," he added.

-Merkel immediately agreed on cutting aid and on ending talks on upgrading a customs deal, but she said a rift with Turkey could put in danger the 12 German nationals currently in prison there on political charges.
+Merkel immediately agreed on cutting aid and on ending talks on a new customs deal, but she said a rift with Turkey could put in danger the 12 German nationals currently in prison there on political charges.

 "Slashing pre-accession aid, I'm in immediately," she said.